 Unfortunately, ingrained mistrust and suspicion can inhibit a successful, long-term commitment to therapy, especially if the individual is referred to therapy by others since this fuels mistrust in all parties.
 A large amount of time must be dedicated to building rapport between the patient and the clinician.
 At the same time, progress tends to be slow, with some research suggesting that at least 12 months are required before any progress can be observed.
 In the cases of extreme stress, an individual suffering from PPD can express aggravated defensiveness and even aggression towards the clinician.

-If you are close or living with someone who is suffering from PPD, it is important to encourage them toward therapy or treatment programs.
+If you are close to or living with someone who is suffering from PPD, it is important to encourage them toward therapy or treatment programs.
 In the event of distress, avoid confrontation and criticism.
-Speak in clear, short sentences to make communication easier, since this leaves little room for misinterpretation or suspicion.
-Notify the individual with PPD of changes (e.g. additional guests for family and friends dinner, changes in routines, time modifications, etc.) in advance to help build trust.
+Speak in clear, short sentences to make communication easier since this leaves little room for misinterpretation or suspicion.
+Notify the individual with PPD of changes (e.g. additional guests for family and friend's dinner, changes in routines, time modifications, etc.) in advance to help build trust.